About Pati Jinich

 I come from a family of accomplished cooks and food maniacs.
 Absolute maniacs.
 Most of what I read, think, research, test and teach (including to my three boys, much to the dismay of my mother in law) is about food.
 I guess that doesn’t explain most of it either…

-Once we moved to DC, I retook my formal path as a political analyst and received a master’s degree in Latin American Studies from Georgetown.
-Soon after, I worked at the Inter American Dialogue, a policy research center, which I had considered my dream job.
+Once we moved to DC, I retook my formal path as a political analyst and received a master’s degree in Latin American Studies from Georgetown University.
+I worked so hard, I got a merit scholarship and felt very proud.
+Soon after, I worked at the Inter American Dialogue, a policy research center, which I had considered my dream job, and kept on working even harder!

-Yet, obsessively thinking about food rather than politics, I left my job to give food a real try.
-In 2007, prompted by the Director of the Mexican Cultural Institute I launched Mexican Table.
+Yet, I got into an early existential crisis of sorts… Obsessively thinking about food rather than politics, after a year, I registered for a nightly program at L’Academie de Cuisine in Gaithersburg, Maryland.
+After a lot of hesitation, I decided to take a plunge, and left my job to give food a real try.
+I have never looked back.
+In 2007, prompted by the Director of the Mexican Cultural Institute in Washington, D.C., I launched Mexican Table.

-Each recipe included is here because I love it.
-I test it until it becomes a magical potion, for my classes or family meals.
-Having lived here for more than a dozen years, I understand some of the challenges of raising a family in the US and putting a meal on the table for picky eaters.
-I also try my best to make each class as meaningful as I can for those who take the time to come to my classes and events.
-I am deeply thankful for their participation.
-Thank you!
-I started this blog because and for you.
+Each recipe included in my blog, TV series or cookbook exists because I love it.
+I test every recipe until it becomes a magic potion, for my classes, episodes or family meals.
+Having lived here for more than fifteen years, I understand some of the challenges of raising a family in the US and putting a meal on the table for picky eaters.
+I also try my best to make each class, each episode, each blog post as meaningful as I can for those who take the time to connect.
+I am deeply grateful: Thank you!
+I started this blog, have developed and created each episode, and every book chapter, because of and for you.

 As one of my goals is to make cooking simple and accessible, all the ingredients used are easy to find.
 I also try to figure out the easiest route to get to the yummiest version of a dish and give detailed instructions as to the progression of a dish by the smells, sights, sounds, textures and tastes you are looking for.
 This is so you can develop your own instincts and feel empowered in your own kitchen.

-In sum, in my blog, I will tell you what happens before and after a scrumptious dish shows up at my table: the research, trips, stories, testing, cooking, eating and sharing.
+In sum, in my blog, TV series and cookbook, I will tell you what happens before and after a scrumptious dish shows up at my table: the research, trips, stories, testing, cooking, eating and sharing.
 I hope it is a worthwhile effort, and you get as much pleasure reading it as I do writing it!

-TIP: I update the content continuously and more than once a week.
-However, some times it is as a post and sometimes it is in the ingredients or basics section.
+TIP: I update the content on this website continuously and more than once a week.
+However, sometimes it is as a blog post and sometimes it is in the ingredients, basics, press or favorite videos section.
 Do check them all out!